edubart/nelua-lang/docs/pages/overview.md

 ```

 Although this seems harmless, it can get messy if you define a function with
-the same name on different modules.
+the same name in different modules.
 It also means you're relying on global
 scope semantics from the preprocessor, which might be unpredictable or brittle
 due to evaluation order.

 Fortunately, there's a more modular approach for code reuse which does not rely
 on global scope.
 Simply create a standalone Lua module and require it on all
-Nelua modules you would want to use it.
+Nelua modules where you want to use it.

 The previous example would be refactored as follows: